 According to the announcement, Rush Street will be able to offer its platform “for up to 20 years in Ohio, Maryland and Missouri through potential second skins in each of those states.”

 In other words, while Rush Street will potentially have access to those three states, they won’t be able to launch in any of them until the states legalize online casinos and sportsbooks.
 At that point there will also need to be licenses issued and approvals from regulators before any BetRivers sites can go live.
 And that is if those states allow for multiple skins for license holders.

 Penn National Gaming operates two casinos in Ohio: Hollywood Casino Columbus and Hollywood Casino Toledo.
 Penn also operates two racinos in Hollywood Gaming at Dayton Raceway and Hollywood Gaming at Mahoning Downs.

 Ohio lawmakers continue to debate the possibility of legalizing sports betting in the Buckeye State.
-They are considering online sportsbooks as well, although online casinos are not currently part of the discussion.
+They are considering online sportsbooks as well, although online casinos in Ohio are not currently part of the discussion.

 Voters in Maryland just approved sports betting in November 2020, including online.
 However, lawmakers still need to hammer out details before it can go live.
 Missouri, like Ohio, has yet to legalize online casinos or sports betting.

 The agreement also includes “a right of first offer for a potential skin in Texas through Penn National subject to, among other things, state law and regulatory approvals.”
 Texas has not legalized online gambling of any kind.